shenhuiying2017/azure-docs.es-es/articles/connectors/connectors-create-api-ftp.md

 <properties
-pageTitle="Aprenda a usar el conector de FTP en aplicaciones lógicas | Microsoft Azure" description="Cree aplicaciones lógicas con el Servicio de aplicaciones de Azure.
-Conéctese a un servidor FTP para administrar sus archivos.
-En FTP, puede realizar diversas acciones, como cargar, actualizar, obtener y eliminar archivos." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+pageTitle="Learn how to use the FTP connector in logic apps| Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to FTP server to manage your files.
+You can perform various actions such as upload, update, get, and delete files in FTP server." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />